kyma-project/kyma/docs/asset-store/docs/03-01-asset-cr-lifecycle.md

 type: Details
 ---

-Read about the lifecycle of the Asset Custom Resource (CR) and how other resources react to its creation, removal, or the change in the bucket reference.
+Read about the lifecycle of the Asset custom resource (CR) and how other resources react to its creation, removal, or the change in the bucket reference.

 ## Create an Asset CR